Territorial evolution of Poland: 1125–1138

-At this time, Christianization of the region was initiated in earnest, an effort crowned by the establishment of the Pomeranian Wolin Diocese after Bolesław's death in 1140.
+At this time, Christianization of the region was initiated in earnest, an effort crowned by the establishment of the Pomeranian Diocese of Wolin after Bolesław's death in 1140.

-1145

 The Testament of Bolesław III Krzywousty was a political act by the Piast duke Bolesław III Wrymouth of Poland, in which he established rules for governance of the Polish kingdom by his four surviving sons after his death.
 By issuing it, Bolesław planned to guarantee that his heirs would not fight among themselves, and would preserve the unity of his lands under the House of Piast.
 However, he failed; soon after his death his sons fought each other, and Poland entered a period of fragmentation lasting about 200 years.

-1238
+1211–1238

 In the first half of the 13th century Silesian duke Henry I the Bearded, reunited much of the divided Kingdom of Poland (Regnum Poloniae).
 His expeditions led him as far north as the Duchy of Pomerania, where for a short time he held some of its southern areas.
-He became the duke of Cracow (Polonia Minor) in 1232, which gave him the title of senior duke of Poland (see Testament of Bolesław III Krzywousty), and came into possession of most of Greater Poland in 1234.
+In the west he regained eastern Lower Lusatia with the towns of Gubin and Lubsko by 1211.
+He became the duke of Kraków (Polonia Minor) in 1232, which gave him the title of senior duke of Poland (see Testament of Bolesław III Krzywousty), and came into possession of most of Greater Poland in 1234.
 Henry failed in his attempt to achieve the Polish crown.
 His activity in this field was continued by his son and successor Henry II the Pious, until his sudden death in 1241 (Battle of Legnica).
 His successors were not able to maintain their holdings outside of Silesia, which were lost to other Piast dukes.
 Polish historians refer to territories acquired by Silesian dukes in this period as Monarchia Henryków śląskich ("The monarchy of the Silesian Henries").
 In those days Wrocław was the political center of the divided Kingdom of Poland.

-1248
+1248–1305

 Few years after the death of Henry II the Pious his son – Bolesław II the Bald – sold the northwest part of his duchy – the Lubusz Land – to Magdeburg's Archbishop Wilbrand von Käfernburg and the Ascanian margraves of Brandenburg.
 This had far reaching negative consequences for the integrity of the western border, leading to an expansion of Brandenburg possessions into the east of Odra river.
 As a result, a wide piece of land was annexed from Poland and Pomerania that together with Lubusz Land formed the newly established Brandenburgian province of Neumark.

-1295
+Brandenburg further expanded by gradual annexation of north-western Greater Poland, including Wałcz, Drezdenko and Kalisz Pomorski in 1296, Międzyrzecz in 1297 and Czaplinek by c.
+1300.

+In 1278, the Kłodzko Land passed to the Duchy of Wrocław of fragmented Poland, and in c.
+1290 it passed to Bohemia.

 In 1295, Przemysł II of Greater Poland became the first, since Bolesław II, Piast duke crowned as King of Poland, but he ruled over only a part of the territory of Poland (including from 1294 Gdańsk Pomerania) and was assassinated soon after his coronation.